xmartlabs/android-snapshot-publisher/README.md

     // ...
 }
 ```

+> Note: you can test the generated release notes executing the `generateSnapshotReleaseNotes` gradle task.

 - `releaseNotesFormat`: Defines the format of the release notes:
     The possible variables to play with in this case are: